 Outside of work Michelle enjoys making things, running (slowly) and visiting London's parks with her dog Bones.

-Odette is home-based in Wales and co-manages the Student Eats programme with Tilly.
+Odette is home-based in Wales and co-manages SOS-UK's food and growing programme with Tilly.
 Our aim is to work with students to create a more equitable food system by putting healthy and sustainable food at the heart of the campuses across the UK.
 This includes supporting students to set up social enterprises selling sustainable food as well as supporting food growing initiatives on campus.
 Odette also works with the NUS Wales team on sustainability issues.

 Odette has a masters in 'Food Security and Sustainable Agriculture' and has previously worked in a science lab looking at a fungus to help farming.
 While at university, she ran many campaigns often focusing on sustainable fishing and local food as well as volunteering on a community growing space.
 Odette achieved Practitioner Membership in Environmental Management and Assessment (PIEMA), in 2018 accredited by IEMA.